Highlands Ranch Garden Club Guidelines

 Activities of the club currently include but are not limited to:

-2. Gardeners-on-the Go activities held at anytime.
-Gardeners-on-the-Go activities are supported and attended by the members and visitors who wish to participate in the planned activity.
+2. Gardeners-on-the Go activities can be scheduled at anytime.
+Gardeners-on-the-Go activities are supported and attended by the members and their guests who wish to participate in the planned activity.
 Club dues are not used for these activities.

-3. Parties The annual dues will pay for two parties; a mid-year activity and a party in December.
+3. Parties The annual dues will pay for three parties: 4th of July, a mid-year activity and a party in December.

 These guidelines can be changed at anytime by a two-thirds vote of the membership and can be found on the garden club website which will include the revision date.